 Chester Beatty Library information

-The world-famous library, in the grounds of Dublin Castle, houses the collection of mining engineer Sir Alfred Chester Beatty (1875–1968), bequeathed to the Irish State on his death.
+This world-famous library, in the grounds of Dublin Castle , houses the collection of mining engineer Sir Alfred Chester Beatty (1875–1968), bequeathed to the Irish State on his death.
 And we're immensely grateful for Chester's patronage: spread over two floors, the breathtaking collection includes more than 20,000 manuscripts, rare books, miniature paintings, clay tablets, costumes and other objects of artistic, historical and aesthetic importance.
-The library runs tours at 1pm on Wednesdays and at 3pm and 4pm on Sundays.

-The Artistic Traditions Gallery on the 1st floor begins with memorabilia from Beatty's life, before embarking on an exploration of the art of Mughal India, Persia, the Ottoman empire, Japan and China.
+The Artistic Traditions Gallery on the 1st floor begins with memorabilia from Beatty's life, before embarking on an exploration of the art of Mogul India, Persia, the Ottoman Empire, Japan and China.
 Here you'll find intricately designed little medicine boxes and perhaps the finest collection of Chinese jade books in the world.
 The illuminated European texts are also worth examining.

 The Sacred Traditions Gallery on the 2nd floor gives a fascinating insight into the rituals and rites of passage of the major world religions – Judaism, Christianity, Islam, Buddhism and Hinduism.
-There are audiovisual explorations of the lives of Christ and the Buddha, as well as the Muslim pilgrimage to Mecca.
+There are audiovisual explorations of the lives of Christ and the Buddha, and of the Muslim pilgrimage to Mecca.

-Head for the collection of Qu'rans from the 9th to the 19th centuries, considered to be among the best illuminated Islamic texts.
+The collection of Qu'rans from the 9th to the 19th centuries is considered to be among the best illuminated Islamic texts.
 You'll also find ancient Egyptian papyrus texts (including Egyptian love poems from around 1100 BC), scrolls and exquisite artwork from Burma, Indonesia and Tibet – as well as the second-oldest biblical fragment ever found (after the Dead Sea Scrolls).

-The library regularly holds specialist workshops, exhibitions and talks on everything from origami to calligraphy, and admission is free.
-It's easy to escape from the rigours of Western life on the serene rooftop Japanese garden or at the Silk Road Café on the ground floor, which serves delicious Middle Eastern cuisine.
+The library regularly holds specialist workshops, exhibitions and talks on everything from origami to calligraphy.
+It's easy to escape from the rigours of Western life in the serene Japanese rooftop garden or at the Silk Road Café on the ground floor, which serves delicious Middle Eastern cuisine.